LorenzoRaymundo/virtual-assisstant/README.md

 - Weather info
 - JSON doc to change and save the assistant's name.

+### Fun Fact:
-"The weather option was developed using purely web scraping libraries, such as `selenium` and `BeautifulSoup`.
-At the time (age 14), I didn't know what an API was, so improvising was key (lol)."
+> The weather option was developed using purely web scraping libraries, such as `selenium` and `BeautifulSoup`.
+At the time (age 14), I didn't know what an API was, so improvising was key (lol).